 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken meal, brown rice, brewers rice, whole grain wheat, whole grain sorghum, whole grain corn, animal fat, liver flavor, soybean oil, corn gluten meal, cracked pearled barley, dried beet pulp, lactic acid, potassium chloride, flaxseed, l-lysine, choline chloride, vitamins (vitamin E supplement, l-ascorbyl-2-polyphosphate (source of vitamin C), niacin supplement, thiamine mononitrate, vitamin A supplement, calcium pantothenate, biotin, vitamin B12 supplement, pyridoxine hydrochloride, riboflavin supplement, folic acid, vitamin D3 supplement), iodized salt, minerals (ferrous sulfate, zinc oxide, copper sulfate, manganous oxide, calcium iodate, sodium selenite), taurine, oat fiber, mixed tocopherols added to retain freshness, citric acid added to retain freshness, l-carnitine, phosphoric acid, beta-carotene, rosemary extract, dried apples, dried broccoli, dried carrots, dried cranberries, dried peas
+Ingredients: Chicken meal, whole grain wheat, whole grain sorghum, brewers rice, brown rice, whole grain corn, pork fat, chicken liver flavor, soybean oil, corn gluten meal, cracked pearled barley, dried beet pulp, lactic acid, potassium chloride, pork liver flavor, flaxseed, l-lysine, choline chloride, vitamins (vitamin E supplement, l-ascorbyl-2-polyphosphate (source of vitamin C), niacin supplement, thiamine mononitrate, vitamin A supplement, calcium pantothenate, biotin, vitamin B12 supplement, pyridoxine hydrochloride, riboflavin supplement, folic acid, vitamin D3 supplement), iodized salt, minerals (ferrous sulfate, zinc oxide, copper sulfate, manganous oxide, calcium iodate, sodium selenite), taurine, oat fiber, mixed tocopherols for freshness, l-carnitine, phosphoric acid, beta-carotene, natural flavors, dried apples, dried broccoli, dried carrots, dried cranberries, dried peas

 Fiber (estimated dry matter content) = 1.7%

 The first ingredient in this dog food is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.